Written by Wanda Tang, and published by Forrest Yu

 -Wanda Tang, deputy sales manager at Odynovo (parent brand of Indochina Odyssey Tours)

 The world-renowned Thai food is known for its unique sour, spicy and sweet flavors coming from traditional Thai ingredients like curry, fish sauce and coconut milk.
 Each region may have its own cuisine.
 Central Thailand, abundant with fish and rice, is famous for the iconic Tom Yum Gung (soup) made with fresh seafood; food is sour, spicy and sweet.
 Southern Thailand, home to many Muslims, the cuisine is rich in taste and mainly sour, usually cooked with garlic and yellow ginger.
 The mountainous northeast of Thailand, where glutinous sticky rice is the staple food and usually paired with fresh sweet mango to make dessert, the traditional food is mainly sour and sweet.

-As a devoted Thai food lover, one of my favorite activities whilst travelling in Thailand is doing the ever-popular cooking class.
+As a devoted Thai food lover, one of my favorite activities whilst traveling in Thailand is doing the ever-popular cooking class.
 A class that stands out for me was the one I did in Chiang Mai.
-The school is Odyssey Tours' favorite pick, with expert chefs to guide you along the way from shopping for ingredients in the market to displaying food artfully in your plate.
+The school is Odynovo's favorite pick, with expert chefs to guide you along the way from shopping for ingredients in the market to displaying food artfully in your plate.
 Our patient, talented teacher Gayray was great at explaining everything and brought the whole experience to a new level!

 The day started at 8:30 a.m with a pick-up from the hotel and the van took us to the school located in the bustling old city of Chiang Mai.
 Around 9 a.m., food buffs from all over the world have been ready for a Thai culinary adventure.

 Each class is kept small between two to fifth guests.